01. Introduction

 Per-user Rates

-Under this pricing model, MSPs charge a flat fee per user, per month for ongoing support and maintenance of all devices used by each user.
-This includes support for office PC, home PC and mobile devices such as smartphones, laptops and the like.
+Under this pricing model, MSPs charge a flat fee per user, per month, for ongoing support and maintenance of all devices used by each user.
+This includes support for office PC, home PC and mobile devices, such as smartphones and laptops.

 Per-device Rates